mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step3.md

-# Step 3 Create basic GraphQL Server
+# Step 3: Create Basic GraphQL Server

-In this step you are going to create a very basic GraphQL server using HotChocolate for the classes you created in [Step 2](Step2.md).
+In this step, you are going to create a very basic GraphQL server using HotChocolate for the classes you created in [Step 2](Step2.md).

 ## Register NuGet package